bowrolio/meetups/README.md

 `npm start`

+Run a production server.
+Express will uplift a server on `http://localhost:3001`

+`npm run dev`

-Run the developer environment.
+Run a developer server with hot reloading enabled.
 Express will uplift a server on `http://localhost:3001`